 This article is basically Double Strollers 101 — it will help you determine what type of stroller you need and the pros and cons of each.
 Realizing this may be too much information to digest (I understand, believe me), we narrowed it down to this summary below.

-Remember that things are squirrelly in 2022!
+Remember that things are still squirrelly in 2023!
 Many of these strollers were already hard to find even before the pandemic or product shortages were even a thing.
-Valco Baby, Maclaren and others… they’re nearly impossible to find on the shelves this year.
+Valco Baby, Maclaren and others… they’re still nearly impossible to find on the shelves this year.

 Best Double Stroller (by Category)